 Often, smartphone filters are simply a form of entertainment.
 However, the rise in edited images can affect an adolescent's self-esteem.
 Some plastic surgeons report that app filters are even influencing the type of cosmetic surgery requests they receive, and a recent article warns that filtered and touched up images can lead to a mental health condition called body dysmorphic disorder.

 Body image consists of a person's thoughts, feelings and perceptions about their physical appearance.
-Although a person's mental representation of their body image is internal, it can be influenced by many external factors, including media and cultural standards of attractiveness, as well as appearance-related feedback from others.
+Although a person's mental representation of their body is internal, it can be influenced by many external factors, including media and cultural standards of attractiveness, as well as appearance-related feedback from others.
 Body image plays a role in self-esteem through how positively or negatively a person thinks and feels about their appearance, as well as how important they believe their appearance is.

-For individuals with disordered body image, their mental representation of themselves can be significantly different from the way others actually perceive their appearance.
+For individuals with distorted body image, their mental representation of themselves can be significantly different from the way others actually perceive their appearance.
 Research on gender differences with regard to body image indicates that although women report more frequent experiences of body dissatisfaction, men place more importance on their physical appearance, particularly during adolescence.

-Stay current on the health insight that makes a difference to your children.
+Stay current on the health insights that make a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.